-This FAQ provides information about “Multivariate genomic analysis of 1.5 million people identifies genes related to addiction, antisocial behavior, and health. “
+This FAQ provides information about “Multivariate analysis of 1.5 million people identifies genetic associations with traits related to self-regulation and addiction. “

 Download a full copy of the FAQs here.
 This FAQ is a live document that might be updated in response to feedback from the scholarly community, journalists, and members of the public.

 - Whom do I contact if I have more questions?

 - Who are the people in this study, and why does it matter?

 - What did this study find?

 - What is a polygenic score?

 - How can the externalizing polygenic score be used?

 - Could studying genetic influences on externalizing lead to discrimination?